myracheng/myracheng.github.io/index.md

 ---
 <img class="profile-picture" src="imgs/me3.jpeg">

 I am a final-year PhD candidate in Computer Science in the Stanford NLP group.
 My research interest is in building language technologies that promote human agency and wellbeing.
-Drawing on insights from linguistics and psychology, I develop computational methods for understanding and improving how people use LLMs, especially in subjective, high-stakes domains.
+Drawing on insights from linguistics and psychology, I develop computational methods for understanding and improving human-AI interaction and the societal implications of AI.
 I am advised by <a href="https://web.stanford.edu/~jurafsky">Dan Jurafsky</a> and supported by the Knight-Hennessy Scholarship and the NSF Graduate Research Fellowship.

 ### Contact
 My email is myra [at] cs [dot] stanford [dot] edu.
+If you are a student interested in working with me, please reach out via email and/or fill out [this form](https://forms.gle/EHnZS7srAc2D2wL77)!

 ### Updates
 **July 2026**: Presenting papers on [understanding LLM safety failures using pragmatics](https://aclanthology.org/2026.acl-long.736/), [challenging anthropomorphic assumptions](https://aclanthology.org/2026.acl-long.118/) (orals), and [broadening LLM research to non-adopters' needs](https://aclanthology.org/2026.findings-acl.67/) (poster) at ACL!